Veterans Day Commemoration Activities

 1. Indoor Ceremony

-Depending on the facilities available, an indoor assembly program can provide a most meaningful tribute to American's veterans.
+Depending on the facilities available, an indoor assembly program can provide a most meaningful tribute to America's veterans.
 The scope of such a program may be large enough to permit invitations to the community at large.
 The following ceremony outline, with prepared Veterans Day remarks represents a typical one-hour program:

 Prelude and Posting of